Understanding Arizona bankruptcy laws

 The laws surrounding both Chapter 7 and Chapter 13 bankruptcy are complex, and you may not be sure whether you qualify for each option.
-What's important to understand is that if you are overwhelmed by debt, there is likely a way out, and Mesa bankruptcy lawyer Whitney Coats can help you understand your options during a free consultation.
+What's important to understand is that if you are overwhelmed by debt, there is likely a way out, and Mesa bankruptcy lawyer Whitney Coats can help you understand your options during a consultation.

 Common misconceptions about bankruptcy